jimhigson/oboe.js-dissertation/main/main.md

 part of the updating of the whole.

-An effective response to this problem would be to integrate into a REST client programs the ability to use a response whilst being only loosely coupled to the overall *shape* of the message.
+An effective response to this problem would be to integrate into a REST client programs the ability to use a resource whilst being only loosely coupled to the overall *shape* of the message.

 Deliverables